yupenghe/methylpy/README.md

 	--path-to-picard="picard/"
 ```

+If you would like methylpy to perform binomial test for teasing out sites that show
+methylation above noise level (which is mainly due to sodium bisulfite non-conversion),
+please check options `--binom-test` and `--unmethylated-control`.

 #### Output format
 Output file(s) are (compressed) tab-separated text file(s) in allc format. "allc" stands
 for all cytosine (C).
 Each row in an allc file corresponds to one cytosine in the genome.
-An allc file contain 7 columns and no header:
+An allc file contain 7 mandatory columns and no header.
+Two additional columns may be added
+with `--add-snp-info` option when using `single-end-pipeline`, `paired-end-pipeline` or
+`call-methylation-state` methods.

 |index|column name|example|note|
 |:----:|:-----:|:-----:|:---:|